 The NTMA has defined its risk appetite for its key risk categories within the Risk Appetite Framework.
-Risk exposures are monitored through the use of key risk indicators (KRI) and limits as appropriate.
-The Risk Management Policy and Framework and Risk Appetite Framework are reviewed at least annually to ensure that they remain relevant and upto-date.
+Risk exposures are monitored using key risk indicators (KRI) and limits as appropriate.
+The Risk Management Policy and Framework and Risk Appetite Framework are reviewed at least annually to ensure that they remain relevant and up-to-date.